zhantewei2/angular2-module-share/scrollModuleV2/README.md

 `<ztwScroll [throttleTime]='100' [baseLine]='50' [(ngModel)]='scrollValue'>`
-If you want scrolled your navBar which is fixed top,you can set `baseLine`;
+If you want scrolled your navBar which is fixed on the top,you can set `baseLine`;

 The  default value of the `throttleTime`  is 0;